Frequently Asked Questions

 The third Week of Economics Education will take place Nov.
 18-22, 2024.
 The week offers a substantive program for and by education professionals who show how they are creating space for new economic thinking within their education.
 Activities will take place throughout the week in which good examples will be shown, new economic principles will be discussed and education professionals can meet each other.
 Education professionals and institutions that have taken steps in future-proofing their economics education will have their say.
 Their stories offer inspiration and tools for others to apply in their own practice.

-You can participate in Economics Education Week in four ways
+You can participate in Economics Education Week in three ways

 1. Share your experience with future-proof economy education and organize an activity.
 You can register an activity here.